 We recommend checking out the source code yourself, available on GitHub, which is readily runnable, to see just how single-page applications are built using Syncfusion components.

-If you have any questions or comments, please let us know in the comments below.
-You can also contact us through our support forum or Direct-Trac.
+If you have any questions or comments, you can also contact us through our support forums, support portal, or feedback portal.
 We are always happy to assist you!

 If you like this blog post, we think you’ll also like the following free e-books: